 If all the above goes well, your small intestine has the right setup for digestion and immune surveillance.
 Also, your small intestine should have relatively low microbial populations.
 If too many microbes colonize your small intestine, your immune system will be overburdened.

 This is where you should have a great abundance of beneficial microbes!
 They feed off fiber and make wonderful anti-inflammatory byproducts and nutrients that help you.
 Good digestive function and a healthy microbiome will help you poop at least once per day, with a healthy Bristol stool score of four.
 No constipation, loose stools, sticky stools, or diarrhea.

 If you have an overgrowth of unfriendly and inflammatory microbes in your large intestine, then the valve between your small and large intestine, called the ileocecal valve, can malfunction.
 If this happens then bacteria and yeast can translocate up to your small intestine.
 This is known as small intestine bacterial or microbial overgrowth (SIBO or SIMO).

 I recommend everyone with an autoimmune disease do an annual functional stool test that provides a comprehensive digestive analysis and microbial evaluation.
 Then if things are not perfect, get help to treat and fix the problems that are identified until your stool test is great.

 Many labs offer these tests, and the gold standard is DNA PCR analysis to identify microbes.
+Our favorite lab is the GI Map.
 A few key digestive analysis markers include: